gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 ## A simple example

-Let's start with a simple example that creates such a window that has a fixed sized of `40x20` characters and two internal `i32` values.
+Let's start with a simple example that creates a window with a fixed size of `40x20` characters and two internal `i32` values.

 ```rs
 use appcui::prelude::*;